chrisdamba/eventsim/README.md

 You need to specify a configuration file (samples are included in `examples`).
 This file specifies how sessions are generated and how the fake website works.
 The simulator will also load in a set of data files that describe distributions for different parameters (like places, song names, and user agents).

+For video streaming simulations, additional parameters such as video titles, durations, and ad behaviors are also configurable.

 The simulator works by creating a priority queue of user sessions, ordered by the timestamp of the next event in each session.
 The simulator picks each session off the queue, outputs the details of the event, then determines the